thin-edge/thin-edge.io/broker/configuration/cumulocity/README.md

 Here is a set of scripts to configure a MQTT channel between a device and Cumulocity.

-If you have no certificate for you device, you can create one for testing purpose:
+If you have no certificate for your device, you can create one for testing purpose:

 ```
 ./create-self-signed-certificate.sh device-xyz xyz.crt xyz.key